 Cover and cook: Add the lid to the top and cook on HIGH for 2½-3½ hours or LOW for 5-6 hours.

 Prepare the penne pasta: Cook pasta to al dente per directions on the package.
 Drain and set aside.

 Assemble the dish: Add heavy cream, penne pasta, and Parmesan cheese.
 Mix until well combined and cook for an additional 20 minutes.
-Serve while hot and garnish with parsley.
+Serve while hot and garnish with fresh chopped parsley and freshly grated parmesan cheese.
 Enjoy!